 Most entrepreneurs take the easy approach when setting up and running their business.
 They minimize costs wherever they can to maximize the profit they generate.

-You are probably one of those entrepreneurs, and although this is the right approach, to reduce the complexity of your business model, there are employment laws which you may easily overlook while making decisions which impact your employees.
+You are probably one of those entrepreneurs, and although this is the right approach to reduce the complexity of your business model, there are employment laws that you may easily overlook while making decisions that impact your employees.

 Not to worry though, as this article highlights the most probable violations you may make as an entrepreneur with employment laws.

-There are many benefits to labelling employees of the company as independent contractors, mostly related to cost reductions.
-You are not liable to pay overtime wages, or benefits of any sort to independent contractors but you must give these to employees under the law.
+There are many benefits to labeling employees of the company as independent contractors, mostly related to cost reductions.
+You are not liable to pay overtime wages or benefits of any sort to independent contractors but you must give these to employees under the law.

 There is a category of salaried employees who are exempt from receiving overtime pay, and hence, knowing who is exempt and who is not, can save you a lot of money.